isaksky/FsSqlDom/README.md

 Depending the use case, and if you aren't concerned by exhaustive handling of all nodes of the AST, using the underlying parser library with F# object expressions results in simpler code.

+## How the library is made?

+Check docs/tools/build_lib.fsx, this code can serve the same purpose for any other ANTLR generated parser library targetting dotnet.

 # Installation

 Install from nuget: